aZerato/aZerato.github.io/README.md

 less Watcher (add/edit less files in "styles/" folder they are auto compiled in one file : "build/styles/custom.bootstrap.css")

 > grunt watchLess

+## Write & compile posts

+For sample posts structure '[blog/content/posts/](https://github.com/aZerato/aZerato.github.io/tree/master/blog/content/posts)'.

+When you have terminated, go to 'cli/' folder with your CLI, and run 'posts.converter.js' script.